zhanymkanov/zhanymkanov/README.md

 - engineered reliable & scalable APIs, video streaming & processing services, distributed data pipelines & crawlers for analyzing millions of online items

 ### 🎨 Interests
-- Daily I use Python 🐍, and most of my shareable knowledge is about this gil-ly.
+- Daily I use Python, and most of my shareable knowledge is about this gil-ly 🐍
-- I believe in crypto, and do some stuff with Rust 🦀.
+- I believe in crypto, and do some stuff with Rust 🦀
   - if you want to learn crypto and from Central Asia, feel free to join [our community](https://t.me/blockchain_ca) of devs

 ### ✍️ You can find me on